The island of Rhodes is located in southeastern Greece. It is the largest of the Dodecanese islands. I spend a week there several years ago.

 The acropolis was built on a rock overlooking Lindos.
 It is surrounded by well preserved walls built by the knights (and later restored).

 Inside the walls you can see several remains of ancient temples.
 They were restored by the Italians during their occupation of the island.
 When I visited this site it was still under construction.
-It is said the restoration done by the Italians wasn' t properly done.

 There are two ways to reach the acropolis.
 One is by climbing lots of stairs.
 Another is going there by donkey.